duh102/mazegame/tilesets.md

   * Path, relative to the tileset.json-containing directory, of where the floor tiles image is
 * characterImage
   * Path, relative to the tileset.json-containing directory, of where the character image is
+* entranceImage
+  * Path, relative to the tileset.json-containing directory, of where the entrance overlay image is
+* exitImage
+  * Path, relative to the tileset.json-containing directory, of where the exit overlay image is
 * tileSize
   * An object describing the width and height of a tile
   * The x property indicates width, in pixels, y indicates height